cbaospiq/demoBnaca/README.md

   - Create a folder with the name deploymentTemplates
   - Create a json named template-with-preexisting-rg.json with the following scheme: [template-with-preexisting-rg.json] (https:\\...)

-- Following the steps of this document: (https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-deploy-az-cli) open a terminal and type:
+- Following the steps of this [document] (https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-deploy-az-cli) open a terminal and type:

   - **Login in your account:** az login
   - **Establish a connection:** az account set --subscription "<azure-subscription>"